-New default FRL for the Default Local Route Table
+Default for the Default Local Table

-Beginning with Release 3.1, the default FRL has changed to 2 for the Default Local Route Table.
-Now, system managers can easily change an extension default of 3 to 2 or lower in order to restrict calling.
+The default Automatic Route Selection (ARS, Hybrid/PBX mode only) FRL has changed to 2 for the Default Local table.
+System managers can easily change an extension default of 3 to 2 or lower in order to restrict calling.
 No adjustment to the route FRL is required.